rubenrincon/dbximgdemo/README.md

     }));

 With this we have secured the headers now 🤠

-[x] Securing headers
+💚 Securing headers

 Let us know fix the cookie transport issue.
 The best thing to do here is to enable http for development purposes and only allow https for production.
 Development and production can be set with the NODE_ENV env variable.
-Heroku is by defauld set to production, in our local host it is development by default.
-You can modify this behavior [following this steps](https://devcenter.heroku.com/articles/nodejs-support#devdependencies)
+Heroku is by defauld set to production, the local host is development by default.
+You can modify this behavior [following these steps](https://devcenter.heroku.com/articles/nodejs-support#devdependencies)

-Change the whole session initialization in the apps.js file to look like this  (you can see the whole source code below).
+Change the whole session initialization in the apps.js file to look like the code below.
 I highlighted the main changes

 **app.js**